-Phones on, shops open in Indonesian quake city, but fate of thousands unknown
+Lights back on in Indonesian quake city, but fate of thousands unknown

 International help for survivors has gathered pace, but communities in more remote areas have been cut off by broken roads, landslides and crippled communications, leaving people increasingly desperate for basic needs as aid has only just begun to trickle through.

-By Thursday, the official death toll stood at 1,424, but it is widely expected to rise as most of the dead accounted for have been from Palu.
+By Thursday, the official death toll stood at 1,424, but it is widely expected to rise as most of the dead accounted for have been from Palu, while figures for remote areas are trickling in or remain unknown.

-The city, 1,500 km (930 miles) northeast of Indonesia’s capital, Jakarta, teetered close to chaos this week, with outbreaks of looting, but a recovery was evident as some shops and banks reopened and a major mobile phone network was back in operation.
+“There are so many challenges with this disaster, it’s never been so bad,” said Frida Sinta, an aid volunteer trying to get help out to fellow residents of Palu.

-“Power is partly on, communications are on, water and food distribution are going on and will continue,” the national disaster mitigation agency spokesman, Sutopo Purwo Nugroho, told a briefing.
+The city, 1,500 km (930 miles) northeast of Indonesia’s capital, Jakarta, has teetered close to chaos this week, with outbreaks of looting, but a recovery was evident as some shops and banks reopened and a major mobile phone network was back in operation.

-Orderly queues formed at petrol stations after the arrival of fuel shipments.
+Orderly queues formed at petrol stations after the arrival of fuel shipments and the power came back on, at least in parts of the city.

 State port operator Pelindo IV said Palu’s port, which was damaged by the quake and tsunami, was open, though a Reuters reporter in the city said she had not seen any shipping activity.

-While a tally of the confirmed dead has been done in Palu, figures for remote areas are trickling in or remain unknown.
-Altogether, the badly affected areas includes some 1.4 million people.
+Altogether, the badly affected areas in the disaster zone includes some 1.4 million people.

 Rescue workers are pushing into outlying districts, where residents have said they have been scavenging for coconuts, bananas and cassava.